burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Why is was designed so special?**

 It is unsafe to move from the LValue reference.
 LValue reference is a live object and it's very unlikely that you want to grab it's content.
-In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because, in fact, nobody will know will we have the content or not.
+In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know will we have the content or not.

 And so e.g. unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.